miadco/Entra-Administration/README.md

-# 🛡️ SC-300: Identity and Access Administrator – Lab Portfolio
+# 🛡️ Microsoft Entra Administration – Lab Portfolio

 This repository showcases a comprehensive set of hands-on labs completed as part of the **Microsoft SC-300: Identity and Access Administrator** certification path.
 These labs demonstrate real-world experience with Microsoft Entra ID and key identity security practices, including: